Veterans do not need vague career advice.

 Not every job earns a place.

-Start with Veteran Career Resources, global job listings, jobs by category, and How We Judge Jobs.
+Start with Veterans, Veteran Career Resources, global job listings, jobs by category, Remote Jobs Hub, and How We Judge Jobs.

-The best veteran remote jobs include project manager, operations manager, cybersecurity analyst, IT support specialist, technical support specialist, remote recruiter, customer success manager, compliance analyst, logistics coordinator, technical writer, training coordinator, program analyst, data analyst, sales representative, QA tester, bookkeeper, and defense contractor support roles.
+The best veteran remote jobs include project manager, operations manager, cybersecurity analyst, IT support specialist, technical support specialist, remote recruiter, customer success manager, compliance analyst, logistics coordinator, technical writer, training coordinator, program analyst, data analyst, sales representative, QA tester, bookkeeper, remote administrative assistant, security operations analyst, and defense contractor support roles.

-Good remote jobs for veterans without a degree include IT support, technical support, project coordinator, operations coordinator, remote recruiter, customer success specialist, bookkeeper, QA tester, SEO assistant, digital marketing assistant, remote admin assistant, training coordinator, logistics coordinator, compliance assistant, and sales development representative.
+Good remote jobs for veterans without a degree include IT support, technical support, project coordinator, operations coordinator, remote recruiter, customer success specialist, bookkeeper, QA tester, SEO assistant, digital marketing assistant, remote admin assistant, training coordinator, logistics coordinator, compliance assistant, sales development representative, and account executive.

 Yes.
-Remote jobs for disabled veterans may include technical support, IT support, cybersecurity, bookkeeping, data analysis, technical writing, content writing, compliance, recruiting, customer success, project coordination, program analysis, QA testing, remote admin work, and training coordination.
+Remote jobs for disabled veterans may include technical support, IT support, cybersecurity, bookkeeping, data analysis, technical writing, content writing, compliance, recruiting, customer success, project coordination, program analysis, QA testing, remote admin work, training coordination, SEO, and digital marketing.

 Military skills that transfer to remote jobs include leadership, documentation, logistics, operations, training, risk management, security awareness, team coordination, communication, accountability, process improvement, incident reporting, scheduling, technical troubleshooting, and working independently.

 Some defense contractor jobs are remote, but many are hybrid, travel-based, overseas, or on-site because of security, facility, or mission requirements.
-Always check remote scope, clearance needs, travel requirements, and contract length.
+Always check remote scope, clearance needs, travel requirements, contract length, and whether the employer is a prime or subcontractor.

 Clearance-friendly remote jobs may include cybersecurity analyst, IT support specialist, cloud support specialist, program analyst, technical writer, compliance analyst, operations support, security analyst, proposal coordinator, data analyst, and defense contractor support roles.
 Some cleared roles still require on-site work.